Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Rate forecasts for wide-field surveys

 Ideally, the absolute number of TDEs in a flux-limited survey (if it samples TDEs out to $z\gtrsim1$) can be a robust test of the low-mass end of the black hole mass function's evolution with redshift (hereafter, when we refer to the BHMF we are referring to the redshift evolution of the low-mass end).
 It can be seen in Equation \ref{eq:tde_rate} and Figures \ref{fig:enhancements} and \ref{fig:rate_volumetric} that the BHMF is a primary driver of the TDE rate's dependence on redshift.
 The largest difference between the predictions from the two BHMF models we use is the number of TDEs detected per year in a given survey.
 For the Roman Space Telescope's HLTDS, the detection efficiency will be very high and galaxy morphology can be well-measured so this number will be constraining.
 However, for LSST, the detection efficiency is yet unknown and highly dependent on overheads, weather, moon phase, etc. Ideally the survey efficiency will be well-measured and corrected for, thus we can put a first constraint on the BHMF by using this quantity.

 With the number of TDEs detected in a given year, we can test any given BHMF using LSST.
-To do an illustrative version of this, we approximate the ``slope'' (evolution with redshift) of an arbitrary BHMF within the TDE BH mass range, $N_{\rm BH}(z)$ (as defined in Equation \ref{eq:n}) as an exponential decline, fit as
+To illustrate this, we approximate the ``slope'' (i.e., the evolution with redshift) of an arbitrary BHMF within the TDE BH mass range, $N_{\rm BH}(z)$ (as defined in Equation \ref{eq:n}) as an exponential decline, fit as

-For the ILLUSTRIS BHMF (which declines more slowly in the low-mass end) we find $\alpha = -0.82$, and for Shankar (faster) we find $\alpha = -1.46$. $\alpha=0$ corresponds to a static TDE rate throughout the history of the universe.
+For the \texttt{Illustris} BHMF (which declines more slowly in the low-mass end) we find $\gamma = -0.82$, and for the Shankar BHMF (which declines more rapidly) we find $\gamma = -1.46$. $\gamma=0$ corresponds to a static TDE rate throughout the history of the Universe.
 These approximations are shown in Figure \ref{fig:exponential_bhmf}, alongside fits to the TNG100 and TNG50 simulations \citep{Habouzit2021}.
-Using this exponential approximation rather than the actual BHMF model predicts the same total number of TDEs to within $1\%$.
+Using this exponential approximation rather than the actual BHMF model reproduces the predicted total number of TDEs to within $1\%$.

-We plot the exponent index $\alpha$ against the total number of TDEs detected in the left-hand panel of Figure \ref{fig:tests}.
-As expected, we see that the relationship is logarithmic (linear in $\alpha$ vs $\log(N_{\rm TDE})$), and the number of detected TDEs decreases as the BHMF slope becomes steeper ($\alpha$ decreases).
-The uncertainties increase for faster-changing BHMFs because of the smaller number of total TDEs detected.
+We plot the exponent index $\gamma$ against the total number of TDEs detected in the left-hand panel of Figure \ref{fig:tests}.
+As expected, we see that the relationship is logarithmic (linear in $\gamma$ vs $\log(N_{\rm TDE})$), and the number of detected TDEs decreases as the BHMF slope becomes steeper ($\gamma$ decreases).
+The uncertainties increase for more rapidly evolving BHMFs because of the smaller number of total TDEs detected.
 We incorporate the other redshift-dependent TDE rate enhancements to see if the evolution of the BHMF is still measurable.
 This is also seen in Figure \ref{fig:tests}; between the lowest prediction of the TDE rate, in which only the dust obscuration fraction changes with redshift, and the highest prediction in which all redshift-dependent effects occur, we have a range of $0.3$~dex.
-This means, given only the number of TDEs detected, one can constrain $\alpha$ to within $\pm 0.6$ due to the degeneracy between galaxy-scale effects and BHMF effects.
+This means, using only the total number of TDEs detected, one can constrain $\gamma$ to within $\pm 0.6$ due to the degeneracy between galaxy-scale effects and BHMF effects.